-Today we are going to demonstrate how to capture the attention of customers and prospects through campaign strategy and planning (iTunes link).
+Today we are going to demonstrate how to capture the attention of customers and prospects through campaign strategy and planning.
+Subscribe to ongoing episodes through iTunes.

 Why this topic?
 Every market has a “sweet spot.”
 Campaigns and campaign budgets generate revenues when focused directly at this “sweet spot.”
 Campaigns that are not hyper-targeted do not.
 To generate a return on marketing campaign dollars requires a clear objective, timeline, budget, accurate lists, correct media mix, and compelling calls to action.

 Randolph brings a wealth of experience from his role, heading Rentokil’s expanded marketing efforts across all of North America.
 Listen as Randolph demonstrates how to build a marketing campaign model that will drive revenue growth and help you make your number year after year.

 In the first segment of the program, Randolph shares his own experiences and evolution in building marketing campaigns to demonstrate their significance in company expansion.
 We begin with discussing objectives and logistics for a new marketing campaign.